Ashton Goudeau: Kansas City Monarchs

 On August 16, 2023, Goudeau signed with the Kansas City Monarchs of the American Association of Professional Baseball.
 In three starts for the club, he logged a 2–1 record and 2.57 ERA with 15 strikeouts across 14 innings of work.
 In September 2023, Goudeau was loaned to the AAPB's Fargo-Moorhead RedHawks to participate in the 2023 Baseball Champions League Americas, which the RedHawks won.

 On April 24, 2024, Goudeau re-signed with the Monarchs.
 In two starts for the club, he logged a 1–0 record and 0.90 ERA with 6 strikeouts across 10 innings of work.

 El Águila de Veracruz

 On May 20, 2024, Goudeau’s contract was transferred to El Águila de Veracruz of the Mexican League.
 In 7 starts for Veracruz, he logged a 4.88 ERA with 31 strikeouts across 24 innings of work.

 Rieleros de Aguascalientes

 On July 22, 2024, Goudeau was traded to the Rieleros de Aguascalientes of the Mexican League.
 In 2 starts for Aguascalientes, he struggled to an 0–1 record and 8.59 ERA with 7 strikeouts across 7 1/3 innings pitched.
 Goudeau was released by the Rieleros on October 22.

 Kansas City Monarchs (second stint)

 On April 7, 2025, Goudeau signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+Goudeau made 18 starts for the Monarchs, accumulating a 5–5 record and 4.01 ERA with 72 strikeouts across 92 innings pitched.

+Gastonia Ghost Peppers

+On April 30, 2026, Goudeau signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+In 10 starts, he posted a 2–3 record with a 8.49 ERA, 32 strikeouts, and 19 walks across 35 innings pitched.
+On July 2, 2026, Goudeau was released by Gastonia.